Linaro/website/_posts/2011/09/2011-09-16-linaro-gdb-7-3-2011-09-released.markdown

 The Linaro Toolchain Working Group is pleased to announce the release of Linaro GDB 7.3.

 Linaro GDB 7.3 2011.09 is the second release in the 7.3 series.
-Based off the latest GDB 7.3, it includes a number of ARM-focused bug fixes and enhancements.
+Based off the latest GDB 7.3, it includes a number of Arm-focused bug fixes and enhancements.

 This release contains:
 * Support for hardware breakpoints and watchpoints in gdbserver